Close Menu

 Number 14 sees frequent appearances in scripture, often symbolizing deliverance and salvation.
 For example, the genealogy of Jesus lists multiple key figures, with the name “David” appearing at the 14th position.
 This connection underscores the fulfillment of the covenant made with David, pointing to the significance of Jesus’ lineage.

-Now you might want to learn more about this: What is the Biblical Meaning of Dreaming of Killing Cockroaches and Its Spiritual Significance
+Now you might want to learn more about this: What is the Biblical Meaning of 13 and Its Symbolism in Faith and Conflict

 Practical Applications